Dan Whitehouse: Projects

-Dan has been involved in numerous projects, including producing a new soundtrack to a silent Charlie Chaplin film, The Vagabond, for Birmingham Comedy Festival in 2020, and a collaborative tour (and Ten Steps EP) with US Hammered Dulcimer player Max ZT in 2021, which came out of the Global Music Match programme.
+Dan has been involved in numerous projects, including producing a new soundtrack to a silent Charlie Chaplin film, The Vagabond, for Birmingham Comedy Festival in 2020, and a collaborative project with US Hammered Dulcimer player Max ZT.

 Voices From The Cones

 The Voices From The Cones project (circa 2019-2022) saw Dan collaborate with Midlands author, poet and storyteller John Edgar to bring to life the stories of those who worked in the Black Country's glass industry.
 The project was instigated by Ruskin Mill Trust.

 A series of live theatre-based performances, which included between song narration created by John, was followed by an album of the same name featuring guests John Elliott, Chris Cleverley, Kim Lowings, Gustaf Ljunggren, Nicole Justice and Lukas Drinkwater.
 The double-album was described as a "splendid example of storytelling."

+Described as being "reminiscent of Ewan MacColl’s radio ballads," the recording of the song cycle reached No.38 in the UK Official Album Downloads Chart and No.15 in the UK Official Folk Albums Chart.

+Ten Steps with Max ZT

+Introduced via the international Global Music Match project (which was organisted by English Folk Expo) in May 2021, Dan and Brooklyn-based Grammy-nominated Max ZT (from House of Waters) toured for the first time later the same year, before going on to release the collaborative album, Ten Steps, in 2023.

+The album was described as "mesmerising and hypnotic ... a beautifully crafted piece of work" by Music Republic while FolkRadio UK (now KLOF) described the album as "deeply intuitive, poetic and rewarding" - listing it as one of the Folk and Alternative Albums of the Year.